vakarisbk/docs.getdbt.com/website/docs/docs/core/connect-data-platform/spark-setup.md

 - [`session`](#session) connects to a pySpark session, running locally or on a remote machine.
+- [`connect`](#connect) connects to a [Spark Connect](https://spark.apache.org/docs/latest/spark-connect-overview.html) cluster, running locally or on a remote machine

 :::info Advanced functionality
-The `session` connection method is intended for advanced users and experimental dbt development.
-This connection method is not supported by dbt Cloud.
+`session` and `connect` connection methods are intended for advanced users or experimental dbt development.
+These connection methods are not supported by dbt Cloud.
 :::